 § 5 Conditions of payment, set-off and right of retention, assignment

 Unless otherwise agreed, our invoices are payable net (without deduction) within 30 days of the invoice date (subject to clause 5).
-If payment is made within 14 days (the credit entry on our account is decisive) after the invoice date, a discount of 2% on the value of the goods without additional costs is granted.

 We are entitled to set off payments of the contractual partner against any existing older debts if we inform the contractual partner about the type of set-off.
 If costs and interest have already been incurred, we are entitled to offset the payment first against the costs, then against the interest and finally against the main claim.